nabarton/Proactively-managing-drinking-water-distribution-networks-A-data-driven-statistical-modelling-appr/README.md

 The RMarkdown files attached here form some of the data-driven approaches taken:

-  1. PipeFailureRate: calcualtes the Poisson mean and 95 % confidence intervals for pipe failure rates.
+  1. Appendix A: PipeFailureRate: calcualtes the Poisson mean and 95 % confidence intervals for pipe failure rates.
-  2. GeneralizedAdditiveModel: presents a generalized additive model with Poisson distribution for calculating monthly failure rates.
+  2. Appendix C: GeneralizedAdditiveModel: presents a generalized additive model with Poisson distribution for calculating monthly failure rates.
-  3. GradientBoostingDecisionTreeModel: presents a gradient boosting classification tree model.
+  3. Appendix D: GradientBoostingDecisionTreeModel: presents a gradient boosting classification tree model.